 I have had the pleasure of being involved with, or assisting with the writing up of, many of the Tenindewa.com stories since about 2014 (Tenindewa’s Centenary Year) but the Critch story has been late to appear in the list of stories by contrast to other original settlers such as Meadowcroft, Rumble, Stokes, Fry, Stafford and Brenkley.

 The catalyst that set each of the above names and others into the Website’s story-list is the book “To Sow the Barley” written by Doreen Lindsay (nee Butler) in 1988.
-This initiative by Doreen has created a simple but hugely important manuscript that helps paint a picture of the many lives of early settlers in Tenindewa and becomes the springboard for others (offspring) to publish their family’s story .
+This initiative by Doreen has created a simple but hugely important manuscript that helps paint a picture of the many lives of the many early settlers in Tenindewa and it has become the springboard for others (offspring) to publish their family’s story .

 The “Railway Gang” was established long before and houses were built along the line for them (1893).
 It was [back] then that the little station began to flourish

 Further to Doreen’s information, a more uncut and complete feed of historic newspaper articles featuring Tenindewa have been unearthed thanks to “Trove“.
 These specific articles cover a roughly 20 year (1910-1930) period and they have now contributed to building further the picture of the day to day life in the Tenindewa district in that period.
 These articles emanated mainly from the “Geraldton Express”, a newspaper of yesteryear that was seemingly rolled into the “Geraldton Guardian” in about 1930, and were penned mostly under the slightly intriguing nom de plumes of “Our Correspondent”, “An Occasional Correspondent” but most numerously as “Our own Correspondent”.
 What can be concluded on analysis is these three correspondents, are not one and the same persons?